cettia/cettia.github.io/guides/cettia-tutorial.md

 ### Opening a Socket

 Let's jump back to the code.
 With Asity, we wrote `httpAction` to handle HTTP request-response exchange and `wsAction` to handle WebSocket connection, plugged them into Servlet and Java API for WebSocket, and map them to `/cettia`.
-Transport servers provided by Cettia, `HttpTransportServer` and `WebSocketTransportServer`, are implementations of `Action<ServerHttpExchange>` and `Action<ServerWebSocket>` and produce HTTP-based streaming and long polling transport and WebSocket transport, respecrively, according to Cettia Transport Protocol.
+Transport servers provided by Cettia, `HttpTransportServer` and `WebSocketTransportServer`, are implementations of `Action<ServerHttpExchange>` and `Action<ServerWebSocket>` and produce HTTP-based streaming and long polling transport and WebSocket transport, respectively, according to Cettia Transport Protocol.
 These produced transports are passed into the `Server` and used to create and maintain `ServerSocket`s.

 Add the following imports: